 Dealing with problems you may have with foxes starts by seeking advice from organisations who are experts in the behaviour and care of foxes.
 Solving problems with foxes is not about eradicating them but learning to live with them safely and by using non-harmful deterrents.

-The Fox Project are a local charity dedicated to the red fox specifically and we recommend visiting their website for advice.
+The Fox Project is a local charity dedicated to the red fox specifically and we recommend visiting their website for advice.

 Bees, wasps and hornets